nathancarter/group-explorer/help-src/rf-um-sheetwindow.md

 ### Selecting items

-When you click an item on the sheet, a dotted line border appears around it to indicate that you have selected it.
+When you click [tap] an item on the sheet, a dotted line border appears around it to indicate that you have selected it, and some of the buttons in the right-hand pane may quit being grayed out, indicating they are enabled.

 Note that for nonrectangular items (lines and homomorphisms) the area of their sensitivity to the mouse may be fairly large, to give you ample